Vittore Martini: Club career

 Martini began his football career in 1931 at Ternana, playing as a goalkeeper.
-In 1932 he was transferred to Juventus Trapani for one season and then he played at U.S. Catanzaro 1929 for three years, where he won his only title of his career, the Serie C1 in 1936.
-Then he made the big step of his career joining the hometown club, Milan, which it is also the peak moment in his career.
-At Milan he played for three seasons as a back-up goalkeeper, before returning to the club that he first played, Ternana for one season.
-Afterwards, he spent another season at Savona He was distinguished by his power with a characteristic in his career that he scored with direct volleys.
-Even today he holds the goalscoring record for a Serie B goalkeeper, after as he scored twice against Siena, the first with a penalty and the second with a direct volley.
-In 1941 he moved to Liguria, where he played for a season.
-In total he made 18 appearances as a starter in Serie A, during difficult times for Italy and football, as the World War II raged and the leagues certainly took a back seat.
-In 1943 he played Legnano for a year and took a break before returning to football in 1946 for a season with Marsala, where he ended his playing career in 1956.
+In 1932, he was transferred to Juventus Trapani for one season and then he played at U.S. Catanzaro 1929 for three years, where he won the only title of his career, the Serie C1 in 1936.
+Then he made the big step of his career, joining the hometown club, Milan, which was also the peak moment in his career.
+At Milan, he played for three seasons as a back-up goalkeeper, before returning to the club where he first played, Ternana, for one season.
+Afterwards, he spent another season at Savona.
+He was distinguished by his power, with a characteristic in his career that he scored with direct volleys.
+Even today, he holds the goalscoring record for a Serie B goalkeeper, after he scored twice against Siena, the first with a penalty and the second with a direct volley.
+In 1941, he moved to Liguria, where he played for a season.
+In total, he made 18 appearances as a starter in Serie A, during difficult times for Italy and football, as the World War II raged and the leagues certainly took a back seat.
+In 1943, he played Legnano for a year and took a break before returning to football in 1946 for a season with Marsala, where he ended his playing career in 1956.